-20 Best Relaxing Casual Nintendo Switch Games To Play In 2022 - Gameranx
+32 Relaxing Casual Nintendo Switch Games to Play in 2023 - Gameranx

 Release Date: May 2021

 There’s nothing quite like tearing down dirt roads in an oversized truck.
 Saber Interactive is aware of this, and that’s why it went ahead and unleashed a sequel to MudRunner.
 Sure, SnowRunner ticks a lot of the same boxes.
-At its core, it’s an off-road automobile simulator where you plough through extreme terrain.
-But this time around, Saber has updated gameplay with contracts and a much heavier emphasis on snow physics, as well a stream of new open-world maps post-release.
-And that’s without mentioning significant improvements in the graphics department.
+At its core, it’s an off-road automobile simulator where you plow through extreme terrain.
+But this time around, Saber has updated gameplay with contracts and a much heavier emphasis on snow physics, as well as a stream of new open-world maps post-release.
+All that without mentioning the significant improvements in the graphics department.

 #15 House Flipper